a-hansen/alog/README.md

 * Async handlers for java.io.PrintStream and java.io.File.
 * Multiple logs can safely share the same file.
-* Files will be zipped up after they exceed a certain size, and the number of backups will to trimmed to a maximum.
+* Files will be zipped up after they exceed a certain size, and the number of backups will be trimmed to a maximum.

 Requirements
 ------------